PhilippS893/dl4ni/_sources/intro.md

-# Welcome to an introduction to DeepLearning for Neuroimaging
+# An introduction to DeepLearning for Neuroimaging

 This book is co-developed with my PhD thesis.
 It is meant to be an introduction to use Deep Neural Networks (DNNs) for neuroimaging projects.